ForumMannen/ForumMannen/README.md

 - 👋 Hi, I’m @ForumMannen
-- 👀 I’m interested in alot of stuff, to much sometimes.
+- 👀 Computers, oldschool videogames, tabletop rpg, boardgames, hunting and fishing.
-- 🌱 I’m currently learning basics of HTML, CSS, JavaScript.
+- 🌱 I’m currently on the path to become a Web Developer.
 - 💞️ My two lovely kids and wife!
 - 📫

 <!---
 ForumMannen/ForumMannen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.